github/docs/content/authentication/troubleshooting-ssh/error-permission-denied-publickey.md

 1. {% data reusables.desktop.windows_git_bash_turn_on_ssh_agent %}

   {% data reusables.desktop.windows_git_for_windows_turn_on_ssh_agent %}

+  {% tip %}
+**Tip**: Above commands are executed to start the `ssh-agent` manually in your enviornment.
+If the commands fails, please check the relevant documentation for your environment to start the ssh-agent
+  {% endtip %}

-1. Verify that you have a private key generated and loaded into SSH.
+2. Verify that you have a private key generated and loaded into SSH.

    ```shell
    $ ssh-add -l -E sha256